 While INTJs can excel in careers involving real-world evaluation and problem-solving, INTPs prefer work they feel is relevant to their quest for wisdom and self-knowledge.
 As explained in my recent post on the ideation of NP types, INTPs enjoy using Ne to make broad connection among ideas, an endeavor they find deeply interesting and meaningful.
 Again, their goal is not necessarily to solve the world’s problems (although this might occur indirectly), but to clarify concepts and conceptual relationships in a way that is personally meaningful and moves them closer to a sense of truth and coherence of thought.
 Like INFPs, INTPs enjoy weaving together disparate ideas into a meaningful synthesis.
 The primary difference is that INFPs are more apt to do so in works of art, poetry, music, or fiction, whereas INTPs dwell primarily in the world of concepts.

-To learn more about INTPs—their personality, careers, relationships, and how they compare to other types—be sure to check out our best-selling eBook:
+To learn more about INTPs—their personality, careers, relationships, and how they compare to other types—be sure to check out our INTP e-book: